Darwin Initiative: applying for partnership project funding.

 When to apply

-- expected notification of successful projects: February 2019
+- expected notification of successful projects: end of May 2021

-- expected start date for successful projects: From April 2019
+- expected start date for successful projects: from July 2021

 Who can apply?